Luenelab/brainy/README.md

-# todapp
+# Brainy
-My first App: a todo app with a custom theme
+My first App: a thought-to-device-dump-app with a custom theme

 # Getting Started with Create React App